noriakis/software/docs/stana/01-importing.md

 #>       Not passed the filter
 ```

-The data is profiled against UHGG. `loadSummary` and `loadInfo` can be specified to load the SNV summary and SNV info per species.
+The data is profiled against UHGG. `loadSummary` and `loadInfo` can be specified to load the SNV summary and SNV info per species, which is default to `TRUE`.

 ```r